 Muriel Draaisma is a CBC Toronto web reporter.
-She writes about crime, social justice, politics, civic issues and the environment. firstname.lastname@example.org
+She writes about crime, social justice, politics, civic issues, ravines and now COVID-19. firstname.lastname@example.org

 Latest from Muriel Draaisma

 Conservation groups raise concerns about Ontario hunt of cormorants this fall

 Conservation groups say they are concerned about an Ontario government decision to allow a hunt of double-crested cormorants across the province this fall.

 Marchers in Toronto call for end to systemic anti-Black racism on Emancipation Day

 At least 100 people marched in downtown Toronto to celebrate Emancipation Day and to call for an end to anti-Black racism in government institutions in Canada.

 Toronto police investigate 6 assaults in Roncesvalles neighbourhood